 Other than that, there’s nothing else this form needs.
 No fancy formulas, no calculations, just the basics you see above!

 Now we’re ready to head into the connectors to get things set up on that side, and we’ll need a connector for both Stripe and PayPal in order for this to work correctly.
-If you’re new to these payment connectors, you might want to check out those links in the last sentence, and we’ve got some great introductory videos to help you get started with the basics.
+If you’re new to these payment connectors, we’ve got some great introductory videos to help you get started with the basics.
+Visit our knowledge center to learn more.
 But if you’re ready to dive in, let’s check out this setup.

 Before looking at the configuration, the main idea here is that when a respondent selects they want to use a credit card (i.e. a Stripe Payment), we want the quantity in the Stripe Connector to be set to 1 and the quantity in the PayPal connector to be set to 0.
 As long as a connector’s quantity is set to 0 nothing will be processed.
 Alternatively, when a respondent selects they want to use PayPal, the opposite will be true and the Stripe Connector quantity will be set to 0 while the PayPal quantity will be set to 1.